pnkosev/REACT-PROJECT/README.md

 # REACT-PROJECT
 SoftUni2019

-BLOG/FORUM (go figure)
+## BLOG/FORUM (go figure)

-DESIGN
+## Design
 The app has the following structure:
-* Guests (anonymous users) are: o allowed to the home page and see the all the posts o allowed to see a some of the details of the post o not allowed to post/comment
+* Guests (anonymous users) are:
+	* allowed to the home page and see the all the posts
+	* allowed to see a some of the details of the post
+	* not allowed to post/comment
 * Admins can:
-o approve/delete/edit posts
+	* approve/delete/edit posts
-o approve/delete/edit comments
+	* approve/delete/edit comments
 * Users can:
-o create posts
+	* create posts
-o see a more detailed view of the post o leave a comment o edit/delete their own posts o like/hate a post o delete their own comments
+	* see a more detailed view of the post
+	* leave a comment
+	* edit/delete their own posts
+	* like/hate a post
+	* delete their own comments